education.vic.gov.au

 Students undertaking a Head Start apprenticeship or traineeship are counted as having a normal VCE (including the VCE Vocational Major) workload.
 For SRP purposes, Head Start students are eligible for the full-time fraction regardless of the actual time spent at school.

-Head Start students should be counted as follows:
+Head Start students must be counted as follows:

 • Year 10 – include in census as SRP funded at 1.0 FTE